rlutz1/CS460-Project-1/README.md

 Additional software items in order to enable development in this folder are as follows:

 + **PMSGUIInterfaces** - contains abstract classes for PMC to implement/derive from in order to receive communcations from hardware components; acts as a simulated wire communication.
+  + **IInductionSensorDataSink.h** - definition of sensor to PMC communcations from the gate induction sensors.
+  + **IParkingSpotSensorDataSink.h** - definition of sensor to PMC communications from the parking spot sensors (weight and ultrasonic).
 + **GUIStructs** - structs useful for GUI development only; no logical purpose.

 #### Definitions